hunt

 Hard Rules

-• Same symptom after a fix is a hard stop.
-The previous hypothesis was wrong.
-Re-read the execution path from scratch.
+• Same symptom after a fix is a hard stop; so is "let me just try this."
+Both mean the hypothesis is unfinished.
+Re-read the execution path from scratch before touching code again.

 • After three failed hypotheses, stop.
-Surface to the user: what was checked, what was ruled out, what is unknown.
+Use the Handoff format below to surface what was checked, what was ruled out, and what is unknown.
 Ask how to proceed.

 • External tool failure: diagnose before switching.
 When an MCP tool or API fails, determine why first (server running?
 API key valid?
 Config correct?) before trying an alternative.